Sajjon/SwiftIntro/README.md

-Implement white space handling for the username textfield.
+Make it possible to add a custom size of the memory game board Implement white space handling for the username textfield.
 Add some Error Handeling, (message if username dosn't exist, or if no images could be loaded) Change the quit button label to insetead use a quit icon.
-From example:
+From example: change the username placeholder
+Set the card background to be an image instead of just a color Change the color of the card background
+Set the game over message to change according to click cout   (well done, not so bad, horrible etc)